harrycresswell/harry/content/page/build.md

 ## CSS naming
 The CSS is written in SCSS, and follows [SuitCSS](https://suitcss.github.io/), a component based CSS methodology developed by [Nicholas Gallagher](http://nicolasgallagher.com/).
 It’s pretty similar to the [BEM](http://getbem.com/) method, I just prefer the syntax.
 Otherwise theres not much in it.

 I organise my SCSS partials loosely based on [ITCSS](https://www.xfive.co/blog/itcss-scalable-maintainable-css-architecture/), in terms of order of specificity, however I opted to use a more conventional system for file naming and folder structure.
-I have [Sourcemaps](https://knpuniversity.com/screencast/gulp/sourcemaps) set up so go ahead and inspect element to see what’s going on.
-Alternatively you can head over to [github](https://github.com/harrycresswell/hc).

 ## Deployment and hosting